-That said, rigid materials like concrete, stone and copper can be quite sturdy.
-This hammered copper sink from Signature Hardware is beautiful and the double-walls provide extra protection:
+Rigid materials like concrete, stone and copper can be quite sturdy.

 Traditional sinks are completely attached to the counter, whereas vessel sinks are mounted through a small hole.
 Therefore, vessel sinks aren’t as stable as their under-mount counterparts.
 In case you have children who grab the sink to pull themselves up, this lack of stability could become a problem or even a hazard.

 Semi-recessed sinks are more stable because they’re half-part inside the vanity.
 If you have small children who will use the bathroom consider a square semi-recessed vessel sink like the one shown earlier in this post.

 Vessel sinks can be difficult to clean because water and dirt can get trapped in hard-to-reach areas where the sink is attached to the countertop.
 To solve this problem, use a long thin brush to clean the least accessible parts.
 Plus, if you choose a glass model, fingerprints or toothpaste marks may be visible from the outer side.
 Generally, glass and plastic sinks show water spots and need more regular cleaning.

 If you want everyone to reach your sink easily, don’t forget to consider your vanity height.
 A vessel sink atop a standard-sized vanity (32 to 36 inches or 81.3 or 91.4 cm) could end up too tall, especially for children and shorter adults.
 Depending on the height of the users, vessel sinks might work better for you on a slightly shorter vanity (e.g., 30 or 31 inches or 76.2 or 78.7 cm).